nuance-communications/mix-cli/README.md

 # Configuring mix-cli
-In order to configure `mix-cli`, you need _service credentials_ that give you access the Mix V4 API.
+In order to configure `mix-cli`, you need _service credentials_ that give you access to the Mix V4 API.
 These credentials can be found under your user profile in the Mix.dashboard Tool.

 To configure `mix-cli`, simply type: